ChenZijiSubset/coding_class/README.md

 0: Introduction AND Voting

-Python1: Hello world, conditional expressions, loops, and lists + Python2: List, if conditional expressions and NumPy / 3:
+Python1: Hello world, conditional expressions, loops, and lists + Python2: List, if conditional expressions and NumPy / 3: Data Science and Machine Learning

 11:00 - 12:30 Exercise1 + 2 / 3